Languages of Belize

-According to the 2010 census, the major languages spoken in Belize include English, Spanish and Kriol, all three spoken by more than 40% of the population.
-Mayan languages are also spoken in certain areas, as well as German.
+The major languages spoken in Belize include English, Spanish and Kriol, all three spoken by more than 40% of the population.
+Mayan languages are also spoken in certain areas.

 English is the official language and the primary language of public education, though spoken natively by a minority of people as a first language.
 Spanish is taught in primary and secondary schools as well.
 Bilingualism is very common.
 The percentage of literacy in Belize as of 2021 is 82.68% for those aged 15 or older.